craigsapp/ratioscore/doc/pitch/index.md

 </script>

-C4 (middle C) will be used as the reference pitch if none is given for any ratio column.
+C4 (middle C) will be used as the reference pitch if none is given in a ratio column.

 <h2> Harmonics </h2>

 As illustrated in the above example, integer values are harmonics, with `1` being the fundamental of the reference pitch, `2` being an octave higher, and so on.
 Rests are indicated by `0`.

 {% include ratioscore.html id="harmonics-example" %}